 If you want to use a version of SVN other than the built-in version, see Set Up SVN Source Control.

-If you create a new project from a folder that is already under source control, MATLAB can automatically add the new project to source control.
-After creating the project, click the Detect button.
+If you create a new project from a folder that is already under source control, MATLAB automatically adds the new project to source control.
 For more information about creating a project from a folder, see Create Projects.